-The expected learning outcomes for the course will be assessed through exams, chapter quizzes, discussions, and application assignments.
+The expected learning outcomes for the course will be assessed through application assignments, in-class discussions, a project, and exams.
 Grades are based on the quality of the work that has been submitted, not the existence of a submission.
 This means that grades are earned based on proof of mastery of the major concepts.